CHTJonas/roombooking/README.md

 Press Ctrl+C *once* to gracefully stop and bring down all containers.
 If you need to rebuild the Docker container for any reason (eg. after installing new Gems) then type `docker-compose down --volumes --remove-orphans` at the terminal prompt and repeat from step 3 above.
 If you're developing on top of Microsoft Windows then you need to ensure that you checkout and checkin source code with UNIX-style line endings (LF).
-Usually this can be achieved by running `git clone https://github.com/CHTJonas/roombooking.git --config core.autocrlf=input` and working with a modern text editor or IDE that preserves line endings.
+This can usually be achieved by running `git clone https://github.com/CHTJonas/roombooking.git --config core.autocrlf=input` and/or by working with a modern text editor or IDE that preserves line endings.

 ### Native Install
 Installing from source is relatively easy and should work on anything UNIX-like including the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 You'll need both Postgres and Redis setup locally which, if you're running Debian or Ubuntu, can be achieved by typing `sudo apt install postgresql redis` at a terminal.
 Note that your user account will need `CREATE/DROP DATABASE` privileges for the initial setup but not thereafter.

 1. `git clone https://github.com/CHTJonas/roombooking.git`
 2. `cd roombooking`
 3. `bundle install -j4`